LightForm-group/hpcflow/README.md

 #### Submit-time versus run-time

-There are two times of importance in the lifecycle of a Workflow command group.
+There are two times of importance in the life cycle of a Workflow command group.
 To enable automation of the Workflow, all command groups are generally submitted at the same time, with holding rules that prevent their execution until (part of) the parent command group has completed.

 #### Profile settings